 This fascinating home of the Victorian Internet offers a history of telecommunications, and visits to the wartime control bunker and fortified tunnel.
 As well as a sculpture garden and cafe, the museum now features a new education centre in a building purpose built in 2014.
 Ironically this museum is located in narrow valley with no mobile phone reception, except more recently for Vodafone due to a discreet new mast, but fiber optic broadband was finally added in 2014 - surprisingly late, given the large number of fiber optic cables that actually come ashore at Porthcurno and connect the world of today.

 The remodelled museum re-opened in summer 2014, with a fantastic new cafe and ultrafast free wifi, and is in the process of digitising their extensive archive.
-Distinguished new Director Tim Cooke of Northern Ireland started in 2016, as the previous Director had made an unexplained departure in early 2015 after a very short tenure.
+The museum has a new Director named Julia Twomlow from June 2018.
+Distinguished former Director Tim Cooke of Northern Ireland had started in 2016, as the previous Director had made an unexplained departure in early 2015 after a very short tenure.
 2016 also saw the launch of the excellent Valley Tales & Trails project, which signposts important points in this historic valley and maps out two pleasant and informative circular walks from the site.
 Free leaflets mapping the walks and explaining the sites are available from the reception desk at the museum.